Doris Y. Wilkinson

-Doris Yvonne Wilkinson (born 1936) is an American sociologist from Lexington, Kentucky, who was an instigator of racial integration at the University of Kentucky as the first African American to graduate from the University of Kentucky in 1958 as an undergraduate student.
+Doris Yvonne Wilkinson (June 13, 1936 – June 23, 2024) was an American sociologist from Lexington, Kentucky, who was an instigator of racial integration at the University of Kentucky as the first African American to graduate from the University of Kentucky in 1958 as an undergraduate student.
 At the University of Kentucky, she was the director for the African American Heritage in the Department of Sociology.
 And in 1969 Wilkinson was the first African-American woman to become a full-time faculty member at University of Kentucky when she joined the Department of Sociology.

 Wilkinson is known for her foundational work in sociology on critical race theory and the sociology of health and illness.
-She was also the first African American women to be in a full time faculty position at a college, the University of Kentucky.
-Due to her brilliant work in the field of sociology, Wilkinson was given a room in the University of Kentucky in her name.
+She was also the first African American woman to be in a full time faculty position at a college, the University of Kentucky.
+Due to her work in the field of sociology, Wilkinson was given a room in the University of Kentucky in her name.
 It is the Doris Y. Wilkinson conference room in Breckinridge hall.

+Wilkinson died on June 23, 2024, at the age of 88.